KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/IntraSpeciesAssociation.md

-# Class: Intra-Species Association (IntraSpeciesAssociation)
+# Class: Intra-Specie Association (IntraSpeciesAssociation)

 _Associations in this category are based on the same species of the gene that is considered, contrary_